hashicorp/terraform-website/content/source/docs/cloud/sentinel/manage-policies.html.md

 }
 ```

+For a more robust or flexible policy, we could expand the enforcement logic to also restrict provisioning to occur out of hours using the [time.hour](https://docs.hashicorp.com/sentinel/imports/time/#time-hour) function.

--> **NOTE:** The above examples uses parameters to to facilitate module reuse within Terraform.
+The above examples use parameters to to facilitate module reuse within Terraform.
 For more information on parameters, see the [Sentinel parameter documentation](https://docs.hashicorp.com/sentinel/language/parameters/).
-We could expand the enforcement logic to also restrict provisioning to occur out of hours using the [time.hour](https://docs.hashicorp.com/sentinel/imports/time/#time-hour) function.

 ## Managing Policy Sets